yash-k9/Spring-Testing-Mockito/README.md

 # Spring-Testing-Mockito

+This is project serves the User API and uses H2 Database implemented using JPA.

-Testing Spring Application using Mocikto
+Testing Spring Application using Mocikto and MockMVC